 Football is almost back!
 With training camps having begun, players, coaches and fans are preparing for the 2021 NFL season set to kick off Sept.
 3rd.
 With football almost here, so is another season of Fantasy Football.
 Some leagues have had their drafts, while others are setting their draft date.
 With a new season brings all kinds of excitement for players.
 One of the most exciting players in fantasy and in real life football is Patrick Mahomes.
 Should Mahomes actually be the number one quarterback picked in fantasy this year or should it be another quarterback?

 Since becoming the starter in 2018, Patrick Mahomes has been a fantasy football superstar.
-The last three seasons Mahomes has finished as the quarterback one, seven, and four, respectively.
-In those past three seasons Mahomes has played in 45 games.
+The last three seasons, Mahomes has finished as the quarterback one, seven, and four, respectively.
+In those past three seasons, Mahomes has played in 45 games.
 On a per game basis as a starter, Mahomes is averaging 308 yards, 2.5 touchdowns, and adding 17.7 yards with his legs.
 Additionally, Mahomes has completed 66% of his passes and a ridiculous 6.8 touchdown percentage.
 For comparison, the NFL average completion percentage is 66.4% but only a 4.5 touchdown percentage.

 Don’t forget, Mahomes has elite weapons in Tyreek Hill and Travis Kelce to throw to.
 Not to mention, a head coach (Andy Reid), that loves to throw the ball.
 Mahomes has been a phenomenal real-life quarterback and fantasy asset.
 But the question is, should he be the first quarterback drafted in fantasy drafts?
 My answer is no, and I will explain why.